 Walk & Talk Therapy: For some people, talking therapy in a therapy room might not be their preferred way to start or stay in therapy.
 From my consulting rooms in North London, Hampstead Heath and Primrose Hill are close by and I am happy to offer this healing and beautiful outdoor environment as a space where we can walk and explore as well as sit and talk.

 I trained at Karuna Institute as a Core Process Psychotherapist.
 This contemplative and mindfulness-based approach combines Western and Eastern (Buddhist) approaches to psychotherapy and how to improve our mental well-being.
 Clients are supported to bring gentle awareness to their personal process and problems within an atmosphere of mutual enquiry and kind compassion.
 Core Process Psychotherapy holds a core belief that inherent health is present in each of us and that therefore true healing is possible if we can be fully present with our experience.

-I am currently enrolled in the 3-year Somatic Experiencing course, a body-oriented approach to the healing of trauma and other stress disorders.
-The Somatic Experiencing approach releases traumatic shock, which is key to transforming PTSD and the wounds of emotional and early developmental attachment trauma.
+I am also a Somatic Experiencing Practitioner.
+Somatic Experiencing is a body-oriented approach to the healing of trauma and other stress disorders.
+The Somatic Experiencing approach aims to safely release traumatic shock, allowing for a natural transformation of both PTSD and the wounds of emotional and early childhood trauma.

 I undertook my clinical training at Homerton Psychiatric Hospital and at the Centre for Better Health in Hackney, a community-based charity offering long term, low cost psychotherapy.